johnharp/blog-code/content/post/rgbramp/index.md

     This function is similar to applyColors() but rather than computing each index it assumes the data value is an index to use from the colors array.
-(This will be clearer from the example below.)

 ## Usage